 - Provide referrals to other medical care and services

-- Provide vouchers to use for nutritious foods like milk, fruits, cereal, and baby food
+- Provide WIC benefits to use for nutritious foods like milk, fruits, cereal, and baby food

 - Offer support for breastfeeding